The Museum was founded in 2013, and is run entirely by volunteers.

 What we do:

-- Engage with individuals, community groups, and organisations working in support of Palestine; based both inside and outside Palestine.
+With individuals, groups, and organisations in support of Palestine.

 Pre-arranged weekday visits (Groups or Individuals):